Surveying patients to understand the mechanisms behind kidney disease

 “Students face many tough situations in their clinical placements, such as conveying distressing information, handling demanding patients or taking decisions under time pressure,” she says.
 “We have to be better to pick up their experiences and talk about them.
 The aim is to improve education and make students better prepared for their future profession.”

 Text: Anders Nilsson, first published in the booklet “From Cell to Society 2016"

 Kidney specialist with a passion for education

 Annika Östman Wernerson is Professor of Renal and Transplantation Science and has a passion for pedagogical research.
-On 1 March 2023, she also became Karolinska Institutet's new President.
-One of the goals she has in her new role is to streanghten the internal dialogue between management, staff and students.
+On 1 March 2023, she also became KI's new President.
+One of her goals as President is to streanghten internal dialogue.